 One key aspect of a successful employee survey program is consistency.
 You should be asking the same questions annually or biannually, so you have a baseline and can see patterns and discrepancies.

 It’s also crucial to keep the survey simple, so people actually do it.
-Furthermore, ask questions that give you quantitative data.
+Furthermore, ask questions that give you quantitative data, and if possible, use an employee app specifically designed for retail.

 Do something with the data